MxSxC1/mxsxc1music2/README.md

 # mxsxc1music2
 Minecraft Custom Sounds &amp; Music

 Music by MxSxC1.
+Sleet Recorded Live.
 Only use work with artists permission, and respect copyright.

-Drop this in your resourcepakc folder.
+Drop the folder "mxsxc1_music2" in your resourcepack folder.

 I deliberately do not use "music" and instead use "ambient" to save clashes with Minecraft music which I mute...